-With income protection there are a number of options to choose from with regards to the insurer’s right to increase premiums over time.
+With Income Protection there are a number of options to choose from with regards to the insurer’s right to increase premiums over time.
 Please see below for the various options available.

-With long-term income insurance policies it is possible to include the ‘guaranteed premiums’ option were the premium charged by the insurer remains unchanged irrespective of your age, number of claims made or the insurers overall claims experience.
+With Long-Term Income Insurance policies it is possible to include the ‘guaranteed premiums’ option were the premium charged by the insurer remains unchanged irrespective of your age, number of claims made or the insurer’s overall claims experience.

-Short-term income protection plans (such as accident, sickness and unemployment policies) and some long-term plans come with ‘reviewable premiums’.
+Short-term Income Protection plans (such as accident, sickness and unemployment policies) and some long-term plans come with ‘reviewable premiums’.

-This means that the insurer does have the right to change your premiums but only based on general factors, such as the overall claims experience across all their customers and changes in interest rates, for example.
+This means that the insurer does have the right to change your premiums based on general factors, such as the overall claims experience across all their customers and changes in interest rates, for example.